buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 ``encoding``
     The character encoding of ``p4``\'s output.
 This defaults to "utf8", but if your commit messages are in another encoding, specify that here.
+For example, if you're using Perforce on Windows, you may need to use "cp437" as the encoding if "utf8" generates errors in your master log.

+``server_tz``
+    The timezone of the Perforce server, using the usual timezone format (e.g: ``Europe/Stockholm``) in case it's in a different timezone than the buildbot master.

 Example
 +++++++